-The stringed instruments of the seventeenth and eighteenth century were made by dedicated craftsmen as purely functional instruments and were not recognised as works of art until the nineteenth century.
-Until about the middle of the eighteenth century, the violin in its original form completely satisfied the wishes of its players and its audience.
+The stringed instruments of the 17th and 18th century were made by dedicated craftsmen as purely functional instruments and were not recognised as works of art until 19th century.
+Until about 1750 the violin in its original form completely satisfied the wishes of its players and its audience.
 The short fingerboard and the thick neck were comfortable for the early playing technique and there was no need for greater volume.

 Over the years, we have developed an extensive and careful procedure for seeking, selecting, examining, testing and ultimately purchasing instruments.
 With the help of a network of expert advisors, we have built up a collection of violins and cellos that were made in the period 1600-1800 and are as much in their original state as possible.

 An annual check and regular maintenance keep the Jumpstart Jr. Collection in excellent condition.

 The Goffredo Cappa violin takes a special place in the Jumpstart Jr. Collection.
 This violin was loaned to the Jumpstart Jr. Foundation in 2015 by Maarten and Marc Slendebroek.
 Hilda Bouma, journalist at Het Financieele Dagblad (the Dutch financial daily), interviewed the brothers about their love for music and their reasons for purchasing such a beautiful instrument and having it managed by the Jumpstart Jr. Foundation.
 You can read the interview here.

 Brothers Marc and Maarten Slendebroek have bought a violin for the Jumpstart Jr. Foundation.
 Well actually, they only paid for it – they didn’t pick it out.
 ‘We’ve held it in our hands just once, like a baby.’